 "It might sound silly to others, but I've gotten by on my faith and believing that wishes do come true," Alex said.

-Alex joins Witness To Hunger as a survivor of hunger, poverty and violence.
+Alex joins ProMedica: Revealing Hunger as a survivor of hunger, poverty and violence.
 She says it's her life experiences that make her stronger for her own family's sake.

-In an effort to raise awareness about the hunger issue in our region, and to inspire hope and change amongst our friends and neighbors currently experiencing food insecurity, ProMedica has sponsored a public mural to correlate with the Witness to Hunger message.
-Following the success of the exhibit, this mural serves as a public reminder that hunger persists in our community.
+In an effort to raise awareness about the hunger issue in our region, and to inspire hope and change amongst our friends and neighbors currently experiencing food insecurity, ProMedica has sponsored a public mural to correlate with the ProMedica: Revealing Hunger message.
+Following the success of the exhibit, this mural now serves as a public reminder that hunger persists in our community.

 Nearly a quarter of Ohio's children struggle with hunger, though some of them, like Juleeon, might not know or understand the implications.
 As a community health leader, we believe we can significantly reduce this statistic through awareness and meaningful action.
 After visiting the mural, we hope you feel compelled to send Juleeon, and all the other children in similar situations, a positive message about ending hunger in our community.
 Please tag messages and photos taken at the mural with #SmilesForJuleeon for a chance to be featured on the ProMedica's social media channels.

-Witness to Hunger is a project about the participation in and action by those who know firsthand the experience of living with hunger and poverty.
-The project supports ProMedica's Come to the Table initiative with The Alliance to End Hunger, and will travel to Washington D.C., encouraging other healthcare organizations to also address hunger as a health issue, and federal legislators to protect food-related programs and policies.
-Learn more about the Come to the Table Summit on Oct.
-10, 2013.
+ProMedica: Revealing Hunger is a project about the participation in and action by those who know firsthand the experience of living with hunger and poverty.
+The project supports ProMedica's Come to the Table initiative with The Alliance to End Hunger.
+Learn more about our Come to the Table efforts.

 You've now seen many faces of people who struggle to feed their families, but it's also important to look the broader issue.
 The hunger statistics for our region are startling, and ProMedica, in collaboration with our valued community partners, hopes to change them.
 Today, Ohio is ranked 11th in the nation for high food insecurity.
 Nearly a quarter of Ohio's children go to bed hungry.
 And one out of every five families living in northwest Ohio and southeast Michigan receives aid to help feed their families and keep their children healthy.

-While not everyone participating in the Witness to Hunger project receives aid, the most common type of food assistance is the Supplemental Nutrition Assistance Program (SNAP), formerly known as food stamps.
+While not everyone participating in the ProMedica: Revealing Hunger project receives aid, the most common type of food assistance is the Supplemental Nutrition Assistance Program (SNAP), formerly known as food stamps.
 Assistance is offered through the Ohio Food Assistance Program and is designed to raise nutritional levels and safeguard the health and well being of individuals in low-income households.

-The following list of agencies includes our community partners who helped the Witness to Hunger effort and/or participate in ProMedica's Come to the Table effort.
+The following list of agencies includes our community partners who helped the ProMedica: Revealing Hunger project and/or participated in ProMedica's Come to the Table effort.

 As a Mission-driven, locally owned not-for-profit health system, ProMedica has focused on obesity prevention and education and has become increasingly aware of the inextricable link between hunger and obesity.
 The more we learned about and worked to address obesity, the effect that hunger and poverty had on obesity and overall good health became increasingly clear.
 Today, there is a growing understanding and commitment to address hunger as a health issue.
 By working collectively—both inside our facilities and in our communities—we can end hunger in our region.[ + ] Learn more about ProMedica's fight against hunger.

-The Toledo Museum of Art was a likely partner and host for Witness to Hunger from the beginning.
+The Toledo Museum of Art was a likely partner and host for ProMedica: Revealing Hunger from the beginning.
 According to Kelly Fritz Garrow, director of communications for TMA, the photography project fell in alignment with other exhibitions previously held in the Museum's Community Gallery space.
 "We recognize the power of art to give people a voice, and as a means of examining social issues," Kelly said.

 Northwest Ohio's statistics and figures about poverty are stark, but Sam Melden, executive director and chief thought officer for Food for Thought, believes it's the people who make a difference.
 "Stories change people more than numbers ever will," he said.
 Food For Thought is one of our drop-off locations for necessity items.[ + ] Learn more about Food For Thought's community programs and services.